- 5 candidates, including incumbent Shavkat Mirziyoyev, vie for presidential post in Central Asian country.

-TASHKENT, Uzbekistan (AA) – Uzbekistan is headed to the polls on Sunday to choose its president for the next five years, with incumbent Shavkat Mirziyoyev widely expected to win a second term.
-Five candidates are vying for the presidential office.
+TASHKENT, Uzbekistan (AA) – Uzbekistan is headed to the polls on Sunday to choose its president for the next five years, with incumbent Shavkat Mirziyoyev widely expected to best four rivals to win a second term.

-Following the 2016 death of Islam Karimov, Uzbekistan’s first president who ruled the Central Asian country for 27 years – this is the first presidential election since that December.
+Following the 2016 death of Islam Karimov, Uzbekistan’s first president –who ruled the Central Asian country for 27 years – this is the first presidential election since that December.
 After getting 88.61% of the votes against his three opponents, Mirziyoyev took office the same month.

-For the election to be considered valid, turnout must exceed 33%.
+For the election to be considered valid under the law, turnout must exceed 33%.

-To win the election, a candidate must get more than half of the votes, else the top two contenders will go to a second round.
+For any candidate to win the election, he must get more than half of the votes, or else the top two candidates will go to a second round.

-Nearly 1,000 international observers from over 50 states, as well as the Organization for Security and Cooperation in Europe (OSCE), the Organization of Islamic Cooperation (OIC), the Turkic Council, and the Commonwealth of Independent States, are monitoring the elections.
+Nearly 1,000 international observers from over 50 states are following the election, as well as the Organization for Security and Cooperation in Europe (OSCE), the Organization of Islamic Cooperation (OIC), the Turkic Council, and the Commonwealth of Independent States.

-More than 1,700 local and foreign journalists are covering the polls.
+More than 1,700 local and foreign journalists will follow the polls.

-Under the law, citizens of the country fluent in Uzbek language who are over age 35 and have lived in the country continuously for the last decade can run for the presidency.
+Under the law, citizens of the country fluent in Uzbek language who are over 35 and have lived in the country continuously for the last decade can seek the presidency.